-Drilling consultants (also known as drilling supervisors, company men or wellsite supervisors) are highly experienced and skilled contract professionals who oversee a drilling operation, acting in the E&P company's best interest on location.
+Drilling consultants (also known as drilling supervisors, company mentor wellsite supervisors) are highly experienced and skilled contract professionals who oversee a drilling operation, acting in the E&P company's best interest on location.

-Although they are typically contractors, drilling consultants function as the E&P company’s eyes and ears on location, ensuring things are done correctly, efficiently, and as cost effectively as possible.
-Essentially, they are responsible for making sure the well is drilled as closely as possible according to the engineer’s design, procedure, and AFE.
+Although they are typically contractors, drilling consultants function as the E&P company’s eyes and ears on location, ensuring things are done correctly, efficiently, and as cost-effectively as possible.
+Essentially, they are responsible for making sure the well is drilled as closely as possible to the engineer’s design, procedure, and AFE.

 Responsibilities of drilling consultants include providing the drilling engineer with daily reports and valuable feedback such as suggestions for necessary changes as operations progress, implementing changes, overseeing rig crews, and signing field tickets or invoices.

 What is the required experience or career path for a drilling consultant?
 Most drilling consultants have over 10-15 years of experience working on, for, or around a drilling operation.
 The majority of these professionals have worked their way up the ranks, typically starting as a floorhand, rig hand, derrickhand, etc. This job is most commonly held by someone without a technical degree.

 Someone interested in becoming a drilling consultant should gain experience in drilling, performing in roles such as a driller or directional driller for 3-5 years.
 Typically, a management role such as a toolpusher or rig manager would follow.
 After gaining experience and demonstrating upward career trajectory growth, one would be in a favorable position to pursue work as a drilling consultant.